pfehrmann/ML-Example-Steps/README.md

 You also may want to install tensorflow-gpu, if you have a GPU.
 In that case, make sure, that everything is running as it should.

+You should use an IDE.
+I suggest using Pycharm, for me it is one of the best Python IDEs.
+Clone the project or download the respective release, unzip it and open this folder with Pycharm, see [here](https://www.jetbrains.com/help/pycharm/opening-reopening-and-closing-projects.html) for details on opening projects with Pycharm.
+In Pycharm you may have to add the newly created conda environment.

 Install all the requirements listet in `requirements.txt`.
+If you use Pycharm, open the requirements.txt file.
+Pycharm will analyze your installed packages in the conda environment and suggest to install the missing pakcgaes.
 If you later on find some dependencies to be missing, feel free to install them.

 ## Step 1 - Download the data
 Visit [Microsoft](https://www.microsoft.com/en-us/download/details.aspx?id=54765) and download the dataset.
 Unpack it to somwhere.
 You will have to move files from this directory in the next step.